Democratizing Tool Learning with Environments Fully Simulated by a Free 8B Language Model

 The range of the number of tools is 1-10.
 The range of the expected tool callings is 1-3.
 The ranges of the expected turns, maximum user turns, maximum tool turns, maximum agent turns are 1-2, 1-3, 1-3, 1-6, respectively.

-\section{Details of Baselines}
+\subsection{Details of Baselines}

-\paragraph{ToolRL} We reproduce ToolRL based on their released scripts\footnote{https://github.com/qiancheng0/ToolRL} (we do not directly run theirs due to model incompatibility) with aligned maximum sequence length.
+\paragraph{ToolRL} We reproduce ToolRL based on their released scripts\footnote{\url{https://github.com/qiancheng0/ToolRL}} (we do not directly run theirs due to model incompatibility) with aligned maximum sequence length.
 We ran the training for 500 steps with a batch size of 32 to align the overall training time.
-However, the training process collapsed soon after 400 steps.
-Therefore, we evaluate the checkpoint of 400 training steps.
+However, the training process for \textsc{Qwen3-8B} collapsed soon after 400 steps.
+Therefore, we evaluate the checkpoint of 400 training steps for \textsc{Qwen3-8B}.

-\paragraph{Tool-N1} We reproduce ToolRL based on their released scripts\footnote{https://github.com/NVlabs/Tool-N1} (we do not directly run theirs due to model incompatibility) with aligned maximum sequence length.
+\paragraph{Tool-N1} We reproduce ToolRL based on their released scripts\footnote{\url{https://github.com/NVlabs/Tool-N1}} (we do not directly run theirs due to model incompatibility) with aligned maximum sequence length.
 We run the training for 500 steps with a batch size of 32 to align the overall training time.

-\paragraph{Simia-RL} We evaluate their released checkpoint\footnote{https://huggingface.co/Simia-Agent/Simia-Tau-SFT-RL-Qwen3-8B} trained using \textsc{Qwen3-8B} directly.
-We do not re-run their training script because Simia-RL is currently limited to a few scopes like $\tau$-bench and requires expensive commercial LM for training.
+\paragraph{AWM} We evaluate their released checkpoint\footnote{\url{https://huggingface.co/Snowflake/Arctic-AWM-8B}} trained using \textsc{Qwen3-4B} and \textsc{Qwen3-8B} directly because no training script is released and we cannot reproduce the method.
+There is no available checkpoint for \textsc{Qwen3-8B-Base}, thus there is no result of AWM for this LM.

-\paragraph{EnvScaler} We train the LM with the provided scripts\footnote{https://github.com/RUC-NLPIR/EnvScaler} and the default hyper-parameters.
-We focus on the pure RL setting and thus train the model from scratch without SFT, which is in line with TRUSTEE and many other baselines.
+\paragraph{EnvScaler} We train the LM with the provided scripts\footnote{\url{https://github.com/RUC-NLPIR/EnvScaler}} and the default hyper-parameters.
+We focus on the pure RL setting and thus train the model from scratch without SFT, which is in line with TRUSTEE and other baselines.